 The Biosphere Foundation has worked with the community to create a sustainable future for Western Port.
 We do this through research, education, community engagement, partnerships and on-ground conservation efforts.
 The Foundation has tax-deductibility status as an environmental organisation.

-The Biosphere Foundation is funded by donations and contributions from the five local governments of the Biosphere – Cities of Casey and Frankston and Shires of Bass Coast, Cardinia and Mornington Peninsula.
+The Biosphere Foundation is funded by donations and contributions from the four local governments of the Biosphere – City of Casey and Shires of Bass Coast, Cardinia and Mornington Peninsula.
 It also receives grant funding for projects from a number of sources, including the State Government, Federal Government, Melbourne Water and philanthropists.

 The biosphere reserve nomination document contains a number of commitments regarding governance and management.

 The Biosphere Foundation’s founding constitution was adopted at the inaugural meeting in December 2003.
 It has been recently updated, with the generous assistance of leading law firm Maddocks.
-The changes that they advised were incorporated in the revised constitution which was adopted at the 2020 Annual General Meeting, held on January 28, 2021. .
+The constitution changes were adopted at our November 2024 meeting.

 The Biosphere Foundation’s charter was adopted at the inaugural meeting in December 2003.
 The charter reflects both the aspirational objectives of the foundation and the specific governance expectations of the Victorian State Government.
 It provides the broad vision for the biosphere reserve.